Kingfishers

 This year, we’ll dive into a world of numbers, puzzles, and problem-solving as we build confidence in every corner of maths.
 From mastering multiplication and division to exploring fractions, shapes, and clever mental strategies, Year 3 is all about discovering that maths is everywhere—and it can be exciting!
 Through practical activities, games, and real-life challenges, we’ll learn to think like mathematicians, spot patterns, and tackle problems with growing independence.
 Get ready to stretch your brain and enjoy the adventure of maths!

-This term, we’ll journey back nearly 2,000 years to uncover the clues the Romans left behind when they marched into Britain.
-From mighty roads and crumbling ruins to glittering coins and fascinating artefacts, history gives us evidence of an empire that changed Britain forever.
-In this unit, we’ll explore who the Romans were, why they came, and what life was like under their rule, piecing together the story of their time in Britain just like real archaeologists and detectives of the past!
+This term, we’ll travel back over 1,500 years to uncover the clues the Anglo-Saxons left behind after the Romans left Britain.
+From buried treasures and ancient settlements to everyday objects and place names we still use today, history gives us evidence of a time that helped shape the country we know now.
+In this unit, we’ll explore who the Anglo-Saxons were, where they came from, and what life was like in their villages and kingdoms, piecing together the past just like historians and detectives searching for clues from long ago.

 Use the knowledge organisers below for our subjects this term.